zama-ai/concrete-ml/docs/guides/client_server.md

 The `FHEModelDev`, `FHEModelClient`, and `FHEModelServer` classes in the `concrete.ml.deployment` module make it easy to deploy and interact between the client and server:

 - **`FHEModelDev`**: This class is used during the development phase to prepare and save the model artifacts (`client.zip` and `server.zip`).
-It handles the serialization of model parameters and adds versioning information to ensure compatibility between the client and server components.
+It handles the serialization of the underlying FHE circuit as well as the crypto-parameters used for generating the keys.

-- **`FHEModelClient`**: This class is used on the client side to manage cryptographic keys, encrypt data before sending it to the server, and decrypt results received from the server.
+- **`FHEModelClient`**: This class is used on the client side to generate and serialize the cryptographic keys, encrypt the data before sending it to the server, and decrypt the results received from the server.
 It also handles the loading of quantization parameters and pre/post-processing from `serialized_processing.json`.

 - **`FHEModelServer`**: This class is used on the server side to load the FHE circuit from `server.zip` and execute the model on encrypted data received from the client.